wso2/docs-is/en/docs/administer/changing-to-remote-h2.md

 - `WSO2_IDENTITY_DB` - The database specific for the identity server which stores identity related data

-After setting up the H2 database.
-You can point the `WSO2_IDENTITY_DB` or `WSO2_SHARED_DB` or both to that H2 database by following below instructions.
+After setting up the H2 database, You can point the `WSO2_IDENTITY_DB` or `WSO2_SHARED_DB` or both to that H2 database by following below instructions.

 ### Changing the default datasource